Hangover with a Heart? Rough Night is Raw, Rowdy, Relational

 NOT RECOMMENDED FOR: Anyone put off by explicit sexual humor or stories built around ridiculous situations (even if they're funny).

-Rough Night, directed by Lucia Aniello, opens in theaters June 16, 2017.
+Rough Night, directed by Lucia Aniello, opened in theaters June 16, 2017; available for home viewing September 5, 2017.
 It runs 101 minutes and stars Scarlett Johansson, Zoë Kravitz, Kate McKinnon, Demi Moore, Ilana Glazer and Jillian Bell.
 Watch the trailer for Rough Night here.